Canadian Corps Cyclist Battalion: Disbandment of the battalion and the Canadian Corps of Cyclists

 The Canadian Corps Cyclist Battalion was disbanded under General Order (GO) 208 effective 15 November 1920; in reality the battalion had ceased to exist in 1919 when the overwhelming majority of its personnel were demobilized.
 GO 208/20 simultaneously disbanded all other Cyclist Companies and Depot Platoons raised for Active Service with the CEF.
 Most Cyclists returned to their civilian lives, with many of them becoming prominent in the fields of academia and politics upon return to Canada.

 The disbandment of the Cyclists units once again left Canada without Cyclists within the organization of either its Permanent Force or NPAM.
 This fact was highlighted by the Otter Commission and resulted in a series of GOs in 1920 which first converted the Mounted Detachments of the Corps of Guides into Cyclist Companies, and then further elaborated on their organization, training and equipment for employment as Cyclists in a future war.
 This process of evolving the Corps of Guides from Mounted Detachments into Cyclist Companies while retaining intelligence staff officer functions continued until the Corps of Guides were disbanded in 1929.

 War graves

 Cyclists who were killed or died while serving abroad with the CEF are buried in 29 different cemeteries predominantly in Belgium and France but also in the United Kingdom.

 Battle honours

-As Mounted Troops, the Cyclists remain eligible for formal recognition for their service during the First World War through the award of battle honours in accordance with GOs 6 & 7 of 1928.
+As Mounted Troops, the Cyclists were eligible for formal recognition for their service during the First World War through the award of battle honours in accordance with GOs 6 & 7 of 1928.
+Despite their eligibility, and for reasons that are unclear, the Cyclists were not initially recognized in the period between 1928 and 1934 when the majority of First World War battle honours were granted.
+Nevertheless, after a multi-year campaign, in 2026 the Government of Canada announced the award the following battle honours to the following Cyclist units of the CEF: